 InfiniteGraph is an enterprise distributed graph database that's scalable and can perform real-time searches for large organizations with massive amounts of complex, interconnected data in multiple locations.
-It adds value to analytics applications by using graph algorithms to discover and store new connections and relationships.
+It adds value to analytics applications by using graph algorithms to discover and store connections and relationships.

 For applications that rely on relationships between and among data, InfiniteGraph can exploit distributed data using flexible and configurable storage locations.
 It can also efficiently distribute the processing load for applications.